 My collection of mix and match white plates, that I have been gathering for years, worked out perfectly for this.
 I set each place with a white dinner plate and layered with a brown transferware salad plate from my collection.

-I used plaid napkins that I purchased at Hobby Lobby recently, tied them in a knot and placed beside each plate.
+I used plaid napkins, tied them in a knot and placed beside each plate.

 Since I had begun collecting amber glasses at thrift stores recently, I had just enough to use for drinking glasses.
 They are mix and match and I pick them up here and there usually for a dollar or two.